learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/instantiation.md

 ---
-description: Here's the interaction between Skydel and a plug-in instance at instantiation.
+description: This section explains the interaction between Skydel and a plug-in instance at instantiation.
 ---

 # Instantiation